Nikki Haley wins backing from powerful Koch network as she aims to take on Trump

 The DeSantis camp was not pleased.

-In a statement, DeSantis spokesman Andrew Romeo likened the Koch endorsement to a contribution to the Trump campaign.
+In a statement, DeSantis spokesperson Andrew Romeo likened the Koch endorsement to a contribution to the Trump campaign.

 “Congratulations to Donald Trump on securing the Koch endorsement.
 Like clockwork, the pro-open borders, pro-jail break bill establishment is lining up behind a moderate who has no mathematical pathway of defeating the former president,” Romeo wrote on X, formerly known as Twitter.
 “Every dollar spent on Nikki Haley’s candidacy should be reported as an in-kind to the Trump campaign.
 No one has a stronger record of beating the establishment than Ron DeSantis, and this time will be no different.”